stackshareio/awesome-stacks/README.md

 [![StackShare](https://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/dzello/awesome-stacks)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/7fb9c28c-1e1e-41e0-a0c6-95a5770f4abf/deploy-status)](https://app.netlify.com/sites/awesomestacks/deploys)

-> Working tech stacks for all kinds of applications, inspired by [awesome.re](http://awesome.re).
+> Awesome tech stacks for all kinds of applications, inspired by [awesome.re](http://awesome.re).

 Awesome Stacks is a community-curated list of tech stacks that are known to work well for building different types of applications.
 It is open source and inspired by the original [awesome list](http://awesome.re/).
 We made it to make working with new stacks less scary.